A Hawaiian classic: Ahi poke is chunks of Ahi tuna and onions tossed in a sesame soy sauce marinade. An easy and delicious sashimi style dish.

 Anyways, after meeting my to-be husband in college, I was introduced into the world of sushi, and found out that it was actually… really good!
 However, after years of thinking I couldn’t eat raw fish, it’s still hard to kick that initial feeling of revulsion when I go to eat sashimi.
 I usually do better with maki (rolled) sushi where there’s rice and other things to balance it out.

 What I’m TRYING to say is… I like this stuff in moderation.
 I can eat a little bit of it, and then I’m good.
-I mean, it’s straight up raw chunks of fish, so I just cannot handle eating too much at a time.
-When I made this and we had it during lunch, I ate, maybe… 5 or 6 smallish pieces.
-The flavoring was really yummy! but that was enough for me.
+When I made this and we had it during lunch, I ate, maybe… 5 or 6 pieces.
+The flavoring was really yummy!
+But that was enough for me.
 My husband, on the other hand, ate like, half of it in one sitting.
 I’m saying he ate a half pound of raw tuna, people.
 In one sitting.
 He loves the stuff.
 He finished the rest of it off within a day.

 Is it weird that I’m posting a recipe that I don’t love?
-I like it, but it’s not usually on my to-make list.
 I’m posting this because I know there are lots of people who DO love it.
 Including my husband.
 He’s so happy when he eats things that remind him of home, so I am more than willing to make something even if I just sorta pick at.
 According to him, this recipe was “spot-on”, and I trust him… he grew up eating the stuff.

-If YOU love eating hunks of raw fish, then you should definitely make this!
+If YOU love eating hunks of raw fish, then you should definitely make this ahi poke!
 Look at it, isn’t it beautiful?